Solar mounting equipment on a flat roof

 Flat roof types

-Solar panels can be fitted to just about any type of flat roof without compromising it's water tightness.
-In this case, a frame is added to tilt the panels up to face the sun.
+Solar panels can be installed on almost any type of flat roof without compromising its waterproof integrity.
+In such cases, a frame is added to tilt the panels towards the sun.

 Do I need a structural engineer's report to add solar panels to my house?